janemrich/janemrich.github.io/README.md

 - Spearheaded deep **anomaly attribution for predictive maintenance**
 - Designed and developed a prototype using **Keras** and Deeplift, which excelled at identifying sensor signals correlated with machine failure in real-world data
-- researched effort to switch database from Hadoop to timeseries database **InfluxDB**
+- Researched effort to switch database from Hadoop to timeseries database **InfluxDB**

 **Tutor @ TU Darmstadt (_April 2018 - July 2018_)**
 - Conducted tutoring sessions in Distributed Systems